bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 curl -so /var/lib/unbound/root.hints https://www.internic.net/domain/named.root<br>
 service unbound restart</p>

-You can place that file in your home folder, or other path of your choice.
+You can save that file to your home folder, or any other path of your choosing.
-Don’t forget to give permissions to execute:
+Don’t forget to give the .sh file permissions to execute:

 <p class="message">sudo chmod a+x /home/user/example.sh</p>

-Then, let's schedule a task using cron:
+Finally, let's schedule a task using cron:

 <p class="message">sudo crontab -e</p>